Note: This post contains affiliate links. This means that if you make a purchase after clicking on one of my links,

 Anytime a lesson crosses different subjects, it gives kids a more complete, well-rounded educational experience.

-I came across a gem of a Christmas book recently, called The 12 Sleighs of Christmas
+I came across a gem of a Christmas book recently, called The 12 Sleighs of Christmas.

 It's not a well-known read aloud, to my knowledge; none of my teacher friends have heard of it, anyway.